-Pinch or squeeze exercises are the best forms of pelvic floor training, but if your muscles are weak it can be difficult to train them properly.
+Squeeze exercises are the best forms of pelvic floor training, but if your muscles are weak it can be difficult to train them properly.
 This is where the pelvic floor trainer iTouch Sure can help.
-It sends gentle elctrical stimulation through the vaginal probe.
-The electrical impulses from the probe stimulates the muscles by alternating between the pulling and relaxing as one would during ordinary exercises
+It sends gentle electrical stimulation through the vaginal probe.
+The electrical impulses from the probe stimulates the muscles by alternating between the pulling and relaxing one would do during ordinary exercises

 The pelvic floor trainer helps you regain your own muscle control.
-It prevents incontinence, leaks, frequent urination and increases your sexual lust.
+It prevents incontinence, leaks, frequent urination and increases your libido.

 It is recommended to use the pelvic floor trainer 20 minutes a day.
-It is completely safe to use, and you can't do anything wrong with it.
+It is completely safe to use and completely foolproof.
 Within 3-5 months you will notice a marked improvement.

-The probe is manufactured from polystyrene, rustfree steel and is latex free.
-Release it from the remote control and clean the remote control with soap and warm water.
+The probe is manufactured from polystyrene, stainless steel and is latex-free.
+Disconnect it from the remote control and clean it with soap and warm water.

 How to use the trainer: